-Because of Jesuit's commitment to the arts, freshmen are required to take at least one semester of fine arts, and sophomores, juniors and seniors are encouraged to continue their exploration, either through electives or co-curricular activities.
-All students are required to complete two semesters of Fine Arts in the same subject area.
+Because of Jesuit's commitment to the arts, freshmen complete their VPA requirement, and sophomores, juniors and seniors are encouraged to continue their exploration, either through electives or co-curricular activities.
+All students are required to complete two semesters of VPA in the same subject area.